Advanced Electronic Signature (AES)

 Advanced Electronic Signature request and verification tasks

 For lower assurance or low-risk documents where advanced identity verification (document + biometric) is not required, you can instead use a Simple Electronic Signature (SES) workflow.
 SES offers a lighter-weight signing experience and can be combined with less rigorous identity verification steps (for example, only a live selfie capture).
-See the Verify E-Signature (SES) task section of the Studio product guide for more details.

 To satisfy compliance regulations, it is essential that the identity of the signer be verified, meaning the workflow must also contain a Document Report and a Facial Similarity Report.